martinphellwig/brython_wf/site/doc/en/jsobjects.md

 ### Objects in Javascript programs

 An HTML document can use Javascript scripts or libraries, and Python scripts or libraries.
-Brython can't use Javascript objects directly : for instance attribute lookup is done by the method _\_\_getattr\_\__, which doesn't exist for Javascript objects
+Brython can't use Javascript objects directly : for instance attribute lookup uses the attribute _\_\_class\_\__, which doesn't exist for Javascript objects

 To be able to use them in a Python script, they must be explicitely transformed by the built-in function `JSObject()`